SteadyGiant/nj-school-funding-scraper/README.md

 ## Data

-This dataset includes capped SFRA aid, including adjustment aid, for the 2017-18 and 2018-19 school years (also available [here](http://www.nj.gov/education/stateaid/1718/scenarios.shtml) and [here](http://www.nj.gov/education/stateaid/1819/)).
+This dataset includes capped SFRA aid, including adjustment aid, for [2018-19 school year](http://www.nj.gov/education/stateaid/1819/) as well as actual state aid [recieved in 2017-18](http://www.nj.gov/education/stateaid/1718/scenarios.shtml).
 However, NJ Spotlight also obtained *uncapped* SFRA aid *without* adjustment aid.
 It doesn't seem like this variable is made publicly available by the State.
 Ideally, I'd like to also have adjustment aid as a separate variable.

 ## Results